quiyetbrul/leetcode/0042-trapping-rain-water/NOTES.md

 ## Traversal

 - We traverse the array using the two pointers until they meet.
+Depending on which side's maximum height is smaller, we move the respective pointer and calculate the water trapped at that position.
-– For each position of the pointers:
+- For each position of the pointers
   - Compare the left_max and right_max.
     - If left_max is less than right_max, then the amount of water trapped at the current left position is left_max - height[left].
       - Move the left pointer to the right.